 There will be, of course, a legal duty on companies to be more transparent with their customers.
 We are talking about transparency already in some working groups that I have been chairing.
 My hon.
 Friend mentions pre-legislative scrutiny.
 It is, of course, a tradition, although not a necessity, that full pre-legislative scrutiny in one Session would require the Bill to be introduced in the following Session, and this Government are not content to introduce that kind of delay.
 However, he did in fact mention pre-legislative scrutiny by his Committee, rather than in the formal way, and it is an interesting suggestion.
 I look forward to working closely with him on what the best form of scrutiny looks like.

 Similarly, another interesting suggestion is what role my hon.
-Friend’s Committee might play when it comes to the regulator of this.
-We have compared regulation of financial services when we have been thinking about this, and he is right to make a comparison.
+Friend’s Committee might play when it comes to the regulator.
+We have compared regulation of financial services, and he is right to make a comparison.
 It is another interesting suggestion.
 I look forward to working with him and his Committee—I hope.
 [Interruption.]
 I will put my phone on speaker on the Dispatch Box.
 I look forward to working with him, to be serious, because this is an area where I hope we can form genuine cross-party consensus on what is the right way forward without introducing a moment’s delay.

 Molly Russell was only 14 when she killed herself after viewing posts on Instagram.
 David Turnball was 75 when he lost his pension through an unregulated financial product that was prominently advertised by Google.
 Last year TikTok live-streamed a teenager’s suicide.
 Misinformation on the coronavirus is spreading on social media.
 An online abuse offence against a child is recorded every 16 minutes.
 When we talk about online harms, these are real people, real stories, real pain and real hurt.